austinjames51/DayZ-Expansion-Market-Forward-Operator-Gear/README.md

 # DayZ-Expansion-Market-Forward-Operating-Gear
 Market files for DayZ Expansion Market using Forward Operator Gear

-You need the following mods for this to work: DayZ-Expansion-Market or DayZ-Expansion-Bundle which includes DayZ-Expansion-Market.
+You need the following mods for this to work: DayZ-Expansion-Market or DayZ-Expansion-Bundle which includes DayZ-Expansion-Market and Forward Operator Gear which can be found here: https://steamcommunity.com/sharedfiles/filedetails/?id=2931560672.

 STEPS:
   1. Drop the Market JSON files into your \profiles\ExpansionMod\Market folder.
 The JSON files are Categories that appear on each Trader.